-1 Property for the Future McKinney Sport Park was acquired by the City of McKinney in 2021.
-The property us being planned to accommodate both public open space and concession-based recreation services (entry fee required).

-2 Rutherford Park, Wandering Creek Park, and Ladera Park were identified by the Town of Prosper in November 2022.
+- 1 Property for the Future McKinney Sport Park was acquired by the City of McKinney in 2021.
+The property is being planned to accommodate both public open space and concession-based recreation services (entry fee required). - 2 McKinney Future Parkland the Douglas Tract carries a Blanket Easement designating a portion of the Douglas Tract for transportation use. - Rutherford Park, Wandering Creek Park, and Ladera Park were identified by the Town of Prosper in November 2022.
 All 3 properties are in various stages of planning and land acquisition.
-These 3 parks are not included in the Town's 2015 Parks, Recreation, and Open Space Plan or the 2020 Hike & Bike Trail Master Plan.

-3 La Cima Lake and Park is privately owned and maintained by the Stonebridge Ranch Community Association (SRCA) for the use and enjoyment of the residents of Stonebridge Ranch.
+None of these 3 parks are included in the Town's 2015 Parks, Recreation, and Open Space Plan or the 2020 Hike & Bike Trail Master Plan. - 4 La Cima Lake and Park is privately owned and maintained by the Stonebridge Ranch Community Association (SRCA) for the use and enjoyment of the residents of Stonebridge Ranch.